VirtusaPolarisGTO/NyQL/README.md

 # NyQL

+A common query DSL for popular relational databases.

 #### Terminology:
 * Query Repository: A folder containing all your query scripts.
 * Mapper: An instance responsible of mapping an identifier to a valid source which is consumable by any repository.